 Use of PNGase F PRIME™ in MALDI-Imaging of Glycans from Clinical Tumor Bearing Tissue Samples

-formalin-fixed, paraffin-embedded tissue (FFPE).
-Integral to this approach is the application of trypsin, and more recently peptide N-glycosidase F, to release tryptic peptides or N-glycans from
+protein content of formalin-fixed, paraffin-embedded tissue (FFPE).
+Integral to this approach is the application of trypsin, and more recently peptide N-glycosidase F, to release tryptic peptides or

-tissue and report localization of distinct species.
-This is typically done on serial or adjacent tissue sections, and there is an emerging need to understand the co-localized protein population
+N-glycans from tissue and report localization of distinct species.
+This is typically done on serial or adjacent tissue sections, and there is an emerging need to understand the co-localized protein